apiaryio/apiaryio.github.com/_posts/2015-08-18-Test-Tab-Now-Available-in-Apiary.md

 ---
 title: Integrating API Design with Continuous Integration
 author: davita
-excerpt: "Apiary now the only API design platform with toosl for every stage of the API lifecycle"
+excerpt: "Apiary now the only API design platform with tools for every stage of the API lifecycle"
 layout: post
 date: 2015-08-18 06:00:00
 published: yes